 Himachal is one of the safest regions in India.
-Traveling by bus, good research about the region, and a 6th sense will always help you here.
+Traveling by bus, good research about the region and a 6th sense will always help you here.
 The people in the Kinnaur region are very helpful and will always go out of their way to help you.
 In my 6 day trip, I took 22 lifts from strangers apart from 7 bus rides in the HRTC bus.

 If you are traveling in the summers here, you can take the kids here but not in winter.
 Most of the places are accessible by a vehicle so old parents can also be taken along.

-Best time to visit Kinnaur Valley
+Best time for a Road Trip to Kinnaur Valley

 The best season to visit Himachal is always the summers.
 At this time, the place will be blooming with flora and fauna.
 To witness snow in bearable winters, you can choose March/ October – November.
 With luck, it might even snow for you in these months.

-Which side to sit in the Bus?
+Which side to sit on the Bus?

 Choose the left side, opposite to the driver’s side in from Sarahan – Karcham – Peo and right side (behind the driver) Karcham – Sangla – Chitkul.